Best Cat Food for Weight Gain: 8 Enticing Options

-Body condition score charts can help to evaluate an ideal shape for your cat.
+Body condition score charts can help evaluate your cat’s ideal shape.
 If you can easily see and feel your cat’s ribs and he has an obvious waist, these are good indicators that he might be malnourished or below a healthy weight.
 Changes to your cat’s skin and coat quality can also be indicators of poor nutrition.

-A cat’s diet is incredibly important to his overall health and wellbeing.
+A cat’s diet is important to her overall health and wellbeing.
 An average healthy adult cat weighing 11 pounds should consume around 250 to 290 calories per day (2).
 If your cat’s body condition is less than ideal (too thin), he will have higher requirements.

-If your cat is underweight, finding the right food to help him safely gain weight is vital to avoid further health issues.
+Finding a cat food for underweight cats to help him safely gain weight is vital to avoid further health issues.
 That’s why we’ve rounded up the best cat foods for weight gain and everything you need to know to make the right choice for your pet.
 Always consult your veterinarian before starting your cat on any new diet.

 Our Picks: